Mosquera Island

 • Ever aware of movement around them, the Sally Lightfoot is quick to escape from any approaching object, a natural defense protecting them from their natural predators, herons, moray eels and hawkfish.
 This quick escape technique seems in stark contrast to the unabashed way the crabs climb over the sedentary Marine Iguanas.

-Recommended itineraries that visit Mosquera Island
+Recommended cruise tours that visit Mosquera Island

 Do you want to travel to Galapagos?